Scope-Infrastructure-Calismalari/Documents/CI-surecleri.md

 </p>
 <h4 align="center">Activities in Continuous Integration<br><br></h1>

-While compilation only compiles a code, CI does the following activities
+While compilation only compiles a code, CI does the following activities:

 ### DB integration:
 - Ensure DB and code in sync